platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 ### On other Dedicated Infrastructure

-Open a support ticket with the Backfire Server ID and Server Token.
+Open a support ticket with the Blackfire Server ID and Server Token.
 The Platform.sh support team installs it for you.

 To find your server credentials,